tiby312/tagu/README.md

 See other example outputs at [https://github.com/tiby312/tagu/tree/main/assets](https://github.com/tiby312/tagu/tree/main/assets)

-### Which method to use?

-You can append elements via building of long adaptor chains, or you can render elements to a writer on the fly.
-With chaining, you don't have to worry about handling errors because nothing actually gets written out as you're chaining.
-However, you do tend to have to build things 'upside down'.
-You have to build the elements thats are the most nested first, and then you can append that to bigger and bigger elements.
-With rendering on the fly, yeah you have to handle errors, but the order in which elements are handled matches how they are rendered.
-You can mix and match because you can make elements from closures and then chain those elements together.

 ### Inline function

 By default tags insertion newlines and tabs.
 If you call `inline()` on an element, all elements